ParmaSeanCheese/Recipe-Refresh/README.md

 ### Features
 >#### Sean Feuerhelm Features
->* CRUD operations: In order to interact with your data, the application allows users to perform CRUD operations in a user friendly way.
+>* CRUD operations: In order to interact with your data, the application allows users to perform CRUD operations in a user-friendly way.
+Simply Use the Create Recipe form to CREATE recipes.
+Once they are added to the database, user's have the option to EDIT and DELETE their recipes while viewing them.
+The DELETE feature is a soft-delete feature, meaning admins will be the only users who can fully delete data.
+>* Serving Size Conversion: While viewing a recipe, it's original serving size and portions are initially displayed.
+However, while viewing the recipe, the user may choose to change the serving/portion size of the recipe.
+They simply have to change the portion number and hit "convert" and all the ingredients will scale along with the serving size.
 > </br> Github:https://github.com/ParmaSeanCheese

 >#### Kelsey Jungermann Features
+> *
 > Github: https://github.com/kdj275

 >#### Max Wingate Features